Attempted Murder Charges in Nashville, TN

 If you have been charged with a crime such as attempted murder, remember this: the outcome of your case will hinge on a prosecutor's ability to prove your intent.
 Does the prosecution have enough true insight into your thoughts to demonstrate that your actions were premeditated?
 A successful outcome in your case may mean achieving a downgrading of the charges against you.
 Perhaps your actions could justify charges of aggravated assault — and even then, it is up to the prosecution to prove those charges beyond a shadow of a doubt.

 In the face of attempted murder charges, nothing short of the best and most tenacious defense representation will do.
 That is the level of counsel delivered at May McKinney.
+Attempted murders are complex cases.
 Not only do our Nashville defense attorneys have more than 80 years of combined experience, but they stop at nothing to pursue the best possible outcome in every case they touch.
+If you need help navigating your attempted murder sentence, our Nashville murder lawyer is ready to help!

 Attempted murder is the unsuccessful act of killing another person.
 To be convicted of attempted murder, a demonstration of intent to murder must be present, the perpetrator attempted to murder yet failed.